oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 The third parameter MUST be a data aggregation path $p$ with single- or collection-valued segments whose last segment MUST be a primitive property.
 The node identifier(s) of an instance $u$ in the input set are the primitive values in $γ(u,p)$, they are reached via $p$ starting from $u$.
 Let $p=p_1/…/p_k/r$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is preceded by zero or more single-valued segments, and either $r$ consists of one or more single-valued segments or $k≥1$ and ${}/r$ is absent.
 Each segment can be prefixed with a type cast.

 Some parameter lists allow as optional fourth or fifth parameter a non-empty sequence $S$ of transformations.
-The transformations in $S$ MUST be listed in [section ##TransformationsProducingaSubset] or [section ##Transformationsancestorsanddescendants] or be service-defined bound functions whose output set is a subset of their input set.
+The transformations in $S$ will be applied to the node collection $H$, they MUST be listed in [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] or be service-defined bound functions whose output set is a subset of their input set.

 ## ##subsec Hierarchical Transformations Producing a Subset